AmeliaBeep/Project1-CSS-HTML/README.md

 The navbar options take the user to the specific headings on the page without covering them.

 # Deployment procedure
-Github pages automatically redploys site updates upon pushes to the remte repository.
+Github pages automatically redploys site updates upon pushes to the remote repository.

 # AI usage
 I mainly used AI to generate website name suggestions and produce the text to populate the website sections.
 Additionally I had it generate some of the HTML paragraph structure for the text it generated.
 It did somewhat help but added unneccesary tags I then had to remove.